NPDES Annual Report

 3. Illicit Discharge/Disposal

-The Lincoln Lancaster County Health Department investigated 82 reports of illicit discharges, with 52 of those being immediate responses by LLCHD’s HazMat Emergency Response Team due to reports as having actual water impact or the potential to impact water.
-Of the 52 complaint reports that indicated actual water impact, 17 were verified.
+The Lincoln Lancaster County Health Department (LLCHD) investigated 109 reports of illicit discharges, with 82 of those being immediate responses by LLCHD’s HazMat Emergency Response Team due to reports as having actual water impact or the potential to impact water.
+The Health Department conducts investigations and enforcement for HazMat responses as appropriate (some locations are shown on Figure 2(PDF, 923KB)).

 Examples of illicit discharges include vehicles leaking fuel, oil, or other fluids; paint washed out of brushes or rollers at the curb; grease discharges from restaurants; grey water or wastewater discharges; antifreeze and other chemicals spilled, dumped, poured or power washed into the storm drain system; and garbage junk and litter.
-LLCHD (and Lincoln Fire and Rescue) actions minimize the contamination of water.
-Responsible parties are required to clean up the illicit discharge.
-If no responsible party is identified, LLCHD’s response contractor conducts the cleanup.
-(Some locations are shown on Figure 2(PDF, 2MB).)

 4. Construction Site Stormwater Programs

-For the permit period 9-1-2021 through 8-31-2022 there were 3,949 inspections of small sites (under an acre) and 760 inspections of large sites (an acre or greater).
+For the permit period 9-1-2022 through 8-31-2023 there were 3,674 inspections of small sites (under an acre) and 801 inspections of large sites (an acre or greater).

 Training is provided to site contractors and developers